lightning/bolts/11-payment-encoding.md

 ### Requirements

-A writer MUST include exactly one `p` field, and set `payment_hash` to the SHA-2 256-bit hash of the `payment_preimage` which will be given in return for payment.
+A writer MUST include exactly one `p` field, and set `payment_hash` to the SHA-2 256-bit hash of the `payment_preimage` that will be given in return for payment.

 A writer MUST include either exactly one `d` or exactly one `h` field.
 If included, a writer SHOULD make `d` a complete description of the purpose of the payment.
 If included, a writer MUST make the preimage of the hashed description in `h` available through some unspecified means, which SHOULD be a complete description of the purpose of the payment.